 The right sidebar contains information about all the segments within the IMS organization, listing the total number of segments, the last evaluation date, the next evaluation date, as well as a breakdown of the segments by evaluation method.

-Selecting the segment definition’s row provides a summary of the segment definition, including options to either edit or delete the segment, the qualified audience for the segment, the total audience size, in addition to the segment’s name, description, evaluation method, created date, and last modified date.
+Selecting the segment definition’s row provides a summary of the segment definition, including options to either edit or delete the segment, activate the segment to a destination, the qualified audience for the segment, the total audience size, in addition to the segment’s name, description, evaluation method, created date, and last modified date.

 To see more details about a specific segment definition, select a segment’s name within the Browse tab.

 The segment details page appears.
 On the top, there is a summary of the segment definition, information about the qualified audience size, as well as destinations the segment is activated for.